Baron of Craigie: Seat

 The seat, also known as the caput or messuage, of the Barony of Craigie was Craigie House near Dundee.
 Craigie House has also been called Wallace Craigie House and The House of Craigie.
 The home was built by the 1st Baron of Craigie James Guthrie or his son.
 The manor home was located at the end of the current Southampton Road leading off Craigie Drive in Dundee, Scotland.

-However, Wallace Craigie House and Craigie House should not be confused, the former being situated some distace from the latter, at the west end of Blackscroft, Dundee, until c1820, when it was probably demolished to facilitate industrial development in the area.
+However, Wallace Craigie House and Craigie House should not be confused, the former being situated some distance from the latter, at the west end of Blackscroft, Dundee, until c1820, when it was probably demolished to facilitate industrial development in the area.
 Around the time the Guthries acquired Craigie, the neighbouring Wallace Craigie was purchased by George Constable.
 The principal residence of the Craigie estate prior to the construction of Craigie House, may have been Old Craigie, which survived as a farmhouse until the mid 20th century.

 In the latter half of the 18th century Craigie House was one of the better-known country houses in Forfarshire.
 In the Statistical Account of 1793 the agricultural focus on the manor was noted: "The market in Dundee, for all kinds of butcher meat, is one of the best in Scotland.
 No sheep are bred, or even fattened for sale, except a few by Mr. Guthrie of Craigie."

 In 1831 the Guthrie family, having interests elsewhere, put the demesne up for sale.
 At the time the demesne included Craigie House and 232 acres.
 The demesne was not sold in 1831, however, and remained in the Guthrie family.

 In 1856 Craigie House was described as a "...neat villa, beautifully situated amid finely wooded grounds and gardens, on the sea-coast, on the north side of the Broughty Ferry Road, about two miles east of Dundee."
 Broughty Ferry Road exists today and can be viewed on Google Maps.

 Alexander Johnston Warden, in his 1884 work Angus or Forfarshire, the Land and its People, Descriptive and Historical, quotes Reverend James Headrick from his 1813 work Review of the Agriculture of Angus, who says of Craigie House "The plantations are so artificially disposed as to hide all those parts of the Tay where the tide leaves the bottom dry, and to give it all the effect of an artificial lake.
 The constant play of the boats and shipping, seen through these openings, gives them all the effect of figures in the magic lantern."
 Warden goes on to comment that the view from Craigie House is "extremely beautiful," with Craigie House surrounded by thriving plantations, clumps of trees, and much well-grown timber.
 The house is described by Warden as a good, comfortable dwelling despite not being in the modern style.